Babička’s Svíčková (Beef with Vegetable Cream Sauce)

 This is Toby’s babička’s (grandmother’s) version of a svíčkova.
 It’s Toby’s all time favourite Czech dish that he learned from his babička when we first started cooking together so he could show me what authentic Czech cuisine is.
 There are many different ways to make this dish but this is the version Toby has grown up knowing and will forever be his favourite version.
 He has made this for me a handful of times over the years and its so damn delicious every time that we just had to add it to this website collection of recipes.

-I’ve never been to Czech Republic nor do I know much about the cuisine, but according to wikipedia, Svíčkova is one of Czech’s most popular dishes – I can see why!
+Svíčkova is one of Czech’s most popular dishes – I can see why!
 In its simplest terms, svíčkova is a steak dish served with knedlíky (Czech bread dumplings) and smothered in the most addicting creamy vegetable sauce made of parsnip, celeriac, carrots and onion.
 There’s a slight lemon-y tang to the sauce that balances out the heaviness of the cream.
 The knedlíky is my favourite part of this dish because the fluffy bread just soaks up all the delicious sauce.
 The sauce is meant to be on the runny side, rather than a thick gravy – I’m always super tempted to just drink the sauce as a soup every time.
+The sauce is the star of the show.

 Although this dish is pretty straight forward, there are a few steps to it and it takes time for the flavours to slowly simmer out – allow about 3.5 hours total.